Stenanthium densum

 - Flower Description:

-- Small white 5-petaled flowers are attached to a 3'-5' stalk.
+- Creating a fluffy plume, small white 6-petaled flowers are attached to a 3'-5' stalk.
 They bloom from April to June.
+Flowering will begin at the bottom of the stalk going upwards.

 -